|ISBER 2020 Program Series|

 How Biobanks are Paving a Path to a Better Tomorrow

 Presented by: Kyle Van Houtan (Monterey Bay Aquarium, USA), Lester Russell (National Health Service, UK), Dawn Barry (LunaPBC, USA)

 Description: Research technologies are transforming our biological knowledge-base in ways that have never been possible.
 As the stewards of quality biospecimens and associated big data, biobanks are providing pathways to diagnostics and discovery that permeate across the globe with the goal of improvement in prevention, wellness, and healthcare applications.
-This session aims to provide high-impact scientific narratives in which biobanks have paved the road towards a better tomorrow.
-Accomplishments in biomarker discovery, community engagement, and advancements in artificial intelligence will be some of the storylines highlighted by speakers who have utilized biobanks for their research.
+This webinar will provide high-impact scientific narratives in which biobanks have paved the road towards a better tomorrow, highlighted by speakers who have utilized biobanks for their research.

 Contributed Paper Session 2